andrew/ultimate-awesome/README.md

 - [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 - [awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code.
+- [Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana & Nano Banana Pro🍌, Gemini-2.5-flash-image based model.
+We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog).
 - [Awesome-Hacking-Resources](https://github.com/vitalysim/Awesome-Hacking-Resources) - A collection of hacking / penetration testing resources to make you better!.
 - [awesome-design](https://github.com/gztchan/awesome-design) - 🌟 Curated design resources from all over the world.
 - [Awesome-GitHub-Repo](https://github.com/Wechat-ggGitHub/Awesome-GitHub-Repo) - 收集整理 GitHub 上高质量、有趣的开源项目。.
 - [Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) - :sparkles::sparkles:Latest Advances on Multimodal Large Language Models.
-- [Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana🍌, Gemini-2.5-flash-image based model.
-We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog).
 - [awesome-kubernetes](https://github.com/ramitsurana/awesome-kubernetes) - A curated list for awesome kubernetes sources :ship::tada:.
 - [magictools](https://github.com/ellisonleao/magictools) - :video_game: :pencil: A list of Game Development resources to make magic happen.
 - [awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources.